You can change the world!

 ASLeaders manage their time, resources, talents, weaknesses, develop situational awareness, emotional intelligence, identify and overcoming challenges, analyse, evaluate, and adjust to enable others and to generate success.

-90% of a leader's work is dedicated to caring for people, planning, preparing, and evaluating.
+90% of a leader's work is dedicated to caring for people (the team), planning, preparing, and evaluating.

 Authentic leaders serve their people.
 ASLeaders use their talents, intrests, and tools to make a positive difference in their world.

 ASLeaders apply their knowledge, and leadership skills toward achieving positive and meaningful outcomes for things that they are passionate about.
 ASLeaders are active and engaged in our world.

-10% of the work is the action being produced.
-Events and activities are the evidence of the work that has been completed.
+10% of a leader's work is the action being produced.
+Initiatives, events and activities are the evidence of the work that has been completed

 "There is not a student that goes through the ASL leadership program who does not come out changed for the better in some profound way.

 I sincerely believe it makes the world a better place."